Chinawal: Economy

 The occupation of most villagers is agriculture.
 Out of 4311 working villagers, 3187 are involved in agriculture-related work and 1124 are involved in other work.
 More than 60% of the money circulation in the village depends upon agricultural produce.

-Around 1890, a farmer at the Waghoda (Waghode) village, which is 3 km south of Chinawal, found a Roman coin while ploughing his field.
-The coin was of a rare variety and was in very fine condition.
-It belonged to the period of Roman emperor Septimius Severus (193 A.D.-211 A.D.).
-A October 1904 paper published in Journal of the Royal Asiatic Society discussed that the Roman Empire had a cotton trade with the cotton-growing eastern districts of the Dekhan region of India, which Waghoda and Chinawal villages are parts of.

-Chinawal village and Jalgaon district are known for banana production, but this wasn't always the case.
+Chinawal village and Jalgaon district are known for banana production, but this was not always the case.
 The 16th century Ain-i-Akbari written by Abul Fazl discusses the economy of the Khandesh region in detail, but does not mention banana cultivation It is not known with certainty when banana cultivation started in the Jalgaon district, but the Gazetteer of the Bombay Presidency (Vol II, Book IV, Part II, Page 176) written in 1880 made the following observation regarding banana cultivation in the Khandesh: